-Extreme hunger, involuntary weight loss, fatigue and weakness, blurred vision, irritability, and other mood changes.
-If you or your child has any of these symptoms, you should talk to your doctor.
+Extreme hunger, involuntary weight loss, fatigue and weakness, blurred vision, irritability, and other mood changes are all potential warning signs of diabetes.
+If you or your child has any of these symptoms, it is important to speak to a doctor.
 The best way to determine if you have type 1 diabetes is through a blood test.
-Sudden blurred vision may also be due to a sudden drop in blood sugar.
+Sudden blurred vision may also be caused by a sudden drop in blood sugar.

 In addition, diabetes increases the risk of developing other eye conditions that can cause blurred vision, such as glaucoma.
 People with type 1 diabetes may experience involuntary weight loss or flu-like symptoms.
 Those with type 2 diabetes may experience extreme thirst or urinate frequently.
 Type 1 diabetes is usually diagnosed in childhood, while type 2 diabetes is more likely to be diagnosed in adulthood.

 Initial symptoms of type 1 diabetes may include involuntary weight loss, nocturnal enuresis, and flu-like symptoms.
 Initial symptoms of type 2 diabetes may include extreme thirst, frequent urination, and slow wound healing.
 According to some estimates, the rate of diabetes among American adults exceeds 10%, meaning that it is likely that you or someone you know will have diabetes.
 Could you have diabetes without knowing it?
 Unlike other medical conditions, the initial signs of diabetes can be as subtle as needing to drink more water than usual.